Ong Ye Kung

-Ong Ye Kung (born 15 November 1969) is a Singaporean politician and former civil servant who has been serving as Minister for Health since 2021.
+Ong Ye Kung (Note: /ˈɒŋ ˌiː ˈkʌŋ/ ONG-_-EE-KUNG; 王乙康 (Wáng Yǐkāng, Ông It-khong)) (born 15 November 1969) is a Singaporean politician and former civil servant who has served as the Treasurer of the People's Action Party since 2025 and has been serving as Minister for Health since 2021.
 A member of the governing People's Action Party (PAP), he has been the Member of Parliament (MP) representing the Sembawang Central division of Sembawang Group Representation Constituency since 2015.

 Prior to entering politics, Ong worked in the Ministry of Communications, Ministry of Trade and Industry, Singapore Workforce Development Agency, National Trades Union Congress and Keppel Corporation.
 He was also the principal private secretary to Deputy Prime Minister Lee Hsien Loong between 2002 and 2004.

 He made his political debut in the 2011 general election as part of a five-member PAP team contesting in Aljunied GRC but lost to the Workers' Party where the PAP team obtained 45.28% of the valid votes.
 He contested again in the 2015 general election as part of a five-member PAP team contesting in Sembawang GRC and won where the PAP team obtained 72.28% of the valid votes.

 Before becoming Minister for Health, he was Minister for Education between 2015 and 2020, serving alongside Ng Chee Meng between 2015 and 2018, and Minister for Transport between 2020 and 2021.
 From 2020 to 2021, he is also a co-chair of the Multi-Ministry Taskforce set up by the government to manage Singapore's handling response to the COVID-19 pandemic.

 Education

-Ong attended Maris Stella High School and Raffles Junior College before graduating from the London School of Economics in 1991 with a Bachelor of Science degree in economics.
+Ong attended Maris Stella High School and Raffles Junior College, before graduating from the London School of Economics in 1991 with a Bachelor of Science degree in economics, on a Public Service Commission scholarship.

 In 1999, he completed a Master of Business Administration degree at the International Institute for Management Development in Lausanne, Switzerland.